Sir Geoff Hurst is an England football legend.

 Sir Geoff Hurst – England Football Legend

-After the 1966 World Cup, Geoff Hurst continued to play for West Ham and England and was still an internationally feared striker when he was named in Ramsey’s squad for the 1970 World Cup in Mexico.
+After the 1966 World Cup, Geoff Hurst continued to play for West Ham and England.
+He remained an internationally feared striker when he was named in Ramsey’s squad for the 1970 World Cup in Mexico.

 His England career ended the same year with yet another game against West Germany in the qualification stages for the 1972 European Championships, which England lost.